marta-krzyk-dev/SpitGame/README.md

 - [x] User chooses a card to move to an empty spot
 - [x] User agrees to stack cards onto another
 - [ ] Move AskForName to pLayer class?
+- [ ] Move ThereAreValidPairs to Player class
+- [ ] Move ConvertCardToNumericValue to Deck as static method

 TESTS:
 - [x] Create player with 15+ character name, check score table